ManchesterRoboticsLtd/MR3001B_Design_and_Development_of_Robots_I/class_ws/src/closed_loop_control/README.md

 By testing different inputs, and reviewing the wheels' speed output, it was found the input range is `[-1, 1]` and the output range (approximately) for each wheel is `[-11.9, 11.9]`.

+Also, it was found that the smallest input producing a significative output was `|0.02|`.

 ### Square path

-So in order to create an open loop controller node for the Gazebo simulation, the script `open_loop.py` was created inside a new `open_loop_control` package.
+So in order to create an open loop controller node for the Gazebo simulation, the script `closed_loop.py` was created inside this package.

 This script is structured with the main class `Puzzlebot`, containing the methods needed to execute the state machine to draw the path of a square.